Skip to Content

 Pikes Peak State Park gets its name from the Iowa incarnation of Pikes Peak, a particularly high point overlooking the gorge of the Upper Mississippi, and like Pikes Peak in Colorado, is named for Zebulon Pike.

 There are hiking trails, campgrounds, and RV facilities at Pikes Peak State Park.
 Mountain bikes are permitted in certain portions of the park.
-Aside from recreational development, the land in the park was never cleared and to a large extent remains as it was before the settlers.
+Aside from recreational development, the land in the park was never cleared and largely remained as it was before the settlers.

 Pikes Peak State Park is part of a larger complex of parks, reserves, and refuges which include Effigy Mounds National Monument.

-See Related: Best National Parks to Visit in November
+See Related: National Parks to Visit in November

 4. Lake Macbride State Park